Touchstone Talks: Ep 3 - What's Your Number?

 Yeah.
 So growing the business,

-but the CFP really mimicked
+but CPP really mimicked

 the certified financial planner

-designation of the CPA, the CFP.
+designation, the CPP, the CFP.

-So it was it
+So it was a

-was, defined the repeatable process,
+it was a defined the repeatable process

-that tied personal about,
+that tied personal,

-the, the, the value of your business
+the, the the value of your business

-to your,
+to your, a

-a merge, the value of your business thing,
+the value of your business thing,

-the growth, the value of the business
+the growth, the value of your business

 with your personal financial plans.